Counterparty gone bust? You still have to pay

-LONDON Trade derivatives and end up owing money to a counterparty who goes bust and you will still have to pay out, a court decided on Tuesday, in a ruling that shelves radical changes to a framework contract governing millions of transactions worldwide.
+LONDON, April 3 Trade derivatives and end up owing money to a counterparty who goes bust and you will still have to pay out, a UK court decided on Tuesday, in a ruling that shelves radical changes to a framework contract governing millions of transactions worldwide.

-The judgement from the Court of Appeal looked at early termination and payouts under the "master agreement" contract when one counterparty goes bust.
+The judgement from the Court of Appeal in England and Wales looked at early termination and payouts under the "master agreement" contract when one counterparty goes bust.

 One of the cases the court looked at involved a contract with Lehman Brothers, whose collapse in 2008 triggered global market turmoil and a trail of disputed contracts.